Immunization for meningococcal disease expanded over holidays - BC Local News

 DROP-IN CLINICS:

 ·Will continue from Dec.
-27 to 29, and Jan.
-2 to 5 for this age group, who have not yet been immunized.
+27-29, and Jan.
+2-5 for this age group, who have not yet been immunized.

 BOOKED APPOINTMENTS: